 If you’re doing this and you’re moving along the garden and you’re coming down and working through different areas, I would encourage you to do half of it with the leverage off of the right foot, and then certainly switch part way through, and do half of it with the leverage off of the left foot.

-Or sitting on a low stool is also another option.
-And so that allows you to spend time in through this whole area, or your whole area of garden that you have to work
+Instead of getting on your knees, consider sitting on a low stool.
+That allows you to spend time in through this whole area, or your whole area of garden that you have to work through.

-So that pretty well covers whether you’re doing a short stop hold, you’re doing the golfer’s lift, which is now stealing into the gardener’s lift or coming down and working in a better ergonomic position.
+This well covers whether you’re doing a short stop hold, the hip hinge or golfer’s lift, or coming down and working in a better ergonomic position.

 Activities of Daily Living